playbanq/WebWalletAPI/README.md

 A WebWallet is a digital wallet that can temporarily store money on the Web for intended online purchases.

 + **No deposits, but recharges**
 A WebWallet is funded through prepaid recharges, and funds can be added in any currency supported by the target merchant and the applicable regulations.

++ **No retention, but intermediation**
+A WebWallet is not a savings deposit, but a temporary intermediary between online buyers and sellers, so it is not intended for long term storage of large amounts of money.

 + **No withdrawals, only payments**
 A WebWallet recharge is interpreted as a purchase intention, therefore it cannot be reversed.
 The balance loaded on a WebWallet cannot be redeemed for cash, so it must be spent on a purchase at some point.